zorael/kameloso/README.md

     [Core]
     prefix              !

 It can technically be any string and not just one character.
-Enquote it if you want spaces inbetween, like `"please "`.
+Enquote it if you want spaces as part of the keyword, like `"please "`.

 ## Twitch